What is ecocide?

 How can you support the creation of ecocide laws?

-- To support the creation of an international law of ecocide, connect with Eradicating Ecocide's "Mission Lifeforce" and become an Earth Defender.
-Read more here.
+- To support the creation of an international law of ecocide, visit the Stop Ecocide International website here and connect with their campaigns

 - If you'd like to volunteer with AELA, to help promote the creation of ecocide laws, please contact us at: email@example.com